 But, something we'd like to announce today...

 Today, we're releasing a new plugin called Formie — a forms plugin for Craft.
 Why another forms plugin you might ask?
-We're well aware there are several other established forms plugins in the Craft plugin marketplace, and we've been using them for years.
+We're well aware there are several (opens new window) other (opens new window) established forms (opens new window) plugins in the Craft plugin marketplace, and we've been using them for years.

 So why create another one?
 The reason is simple — championing user experience.

 Over the years and through extensive client feedback, we've been taking notes of how our clients have been using forms on their sites.
-Along with our friends at S. Group, this data has identified what's worked, and what doesn't.
+Along with our friends at S. Group (opens new window), this data has identified what's worked, and what doesn't.

 We wanted to build a plugin that puts non-developer users first, ditching developer-centric terminology, removing hard-to-use features and make building forms a fun and enjoyable experience.

 Formie has been over 12 months in the making, and has gone through rigorous user testing and real-world usage.
 We're already using it on a number of production sites.
 We're really proud of what we've put together, but we'll let you be the judge.